A Penalized Inequality-Constrained Approach for Robust Beamforming with DoF Limitation: Numerical Simulation

-In Figs. \ref{fig:simul_ant_snr} and \ref{fig:simul_ant_snap}, the output SINRs of the P-ICMV beamformer are compared with other four beamformers.
-Parameter $\mu$ and $\delta$ of the P-ICMV beamformer are set as $\mu=10\lambda_{\textrm{max}}({\mathbf{R}})$ and $\delta=10^{-2}$ respectively, while the parameter $\rho$ in the ADMM algorithm is $\rho=10\mu$.
-Fig. \ref{fig:simul_ant_snr} plots the output SINRs under different SNR condition with 40 snapshots.
+In Figs.~\ref{fig:simul_ant_snr} and~\ref{fig:simul_ant_snap}, the output SINRs of the P-ICMV beamformer are compared with other five beamformers.
+Parameter $\mu$ and $\delta$ of the P-ICMV beamformer are set as $\mu=10\lambda_{\textrm{max}}({\mathbf{R}})$ and $\delta=10^{-2}$ respectively, and the parameter $\rho$ in ADMM algorithm is $\rho=10\mu$.
+Fig.~\ref{fig:simul_ant_snr} plots the output SINRs under different SNR condition with $40$ snapshots.
 It can be observed that the P-ICMV beamformer achieves a stable output SINR and there is about $3$dB performance degradation from the optimal SINR among all SNR conditions.
-However, the other beamformers suffer more performance degradation as SNR increases.
-Notice the other four beamformers focus on developing robustness against the desired signal's SV mismatch, they perform a little better than the P-ICMV beamformer in low SNR conditions where the estimation error of $\mathbf{R}$ is small.
-In Fig. \ref{fig:simul_ant_snap}, the output SINRs under different number of snapshots are compared while the input SNR is fixed at 15dB.
-The P-ICMV beamformer does not show obvious performance degradation as the number of snapshots decreases while the other beamformers do.
+The performance of the reconstruction beamformer is similar (less than 1 dB difference) to the P-ICMV beamformer since {\black both of them} exploit the presumed SVs of interferences in the beamformer design. {\black The other four beamformers do not utilize the presumed SVs of interferences, they suffer more performance degradation as SNR increases.} In Fig.~\ref{fig:simul_ant_snap}, the output SINRs under different number of snapshots are compared while the input SNR is fixed at $15$dB.
+The reconstructioin and P-ICMV beamformers do not show obvious performance degradation as the number of snapshots decreases while the other beamformers do. {\black Since P-ICMV beamformer enforces constraints to suppress interferences, it performs better than the reconstructioin beamformer in the case with only 2 snapshots.}

-The impact of the two trade-off parameters $\mu$ and $\delta$ are studied in Fig. \ref{fig:simul_ant_nu}.
+The impact of the two trade-off parameters $\mu$ and $\delta$ is studied in Fig.~\ref{fig:simul_ant_nu}.
 As $\delta$ increases, the output SINR slightly increases due to the true spatial response for the target signal direction is bounded with more allowable SV mismatch.
 However, as $\delta$ continues to increase, more DoFs are utilized to guarantee the bounded true spatial responses, and hence the output SINRs deteriorate.